unitedstates/congress/README.md

     * bills
     * amendments
     * votes
+    * fdsys

 To scrape bills and resolutions from THOMAS run:

     ./run bills

-The script will output bulk data into a top-level `data` directory.
-Two data output files will be generated for each object: a JSON version (data.json) and an XML version (data.xml).
+The bills script will output bulk data into a top-level `data` directory, then organized by Congress number, bill type, and bill number.
+Two data output files will be generated for each bill: a JSON version (data.json) and an XML version (data.xml).

 Scraping bills
 --------------